EvolEcolGroup/pastclim/README.md

 <!-- badges: end -->

-This `R` library is designed to provide an easy way to extract and manipulate palaeoclimate reconstructions for ecological and anthropological analyses.
-It is also able to handle time series of future reconstructions.
+This `R` library is designed to provide an easy way to extract and manipulate climate data for ecological and anthropological analyses.
+The package gives access to multiple datasets of present observations, palaeoclimate reconstructions, and future projections from multiple climate models.

 The functionalities of `pastclim` are described in [Leonardi et al.
 (2023)](https://doi.org/10.1111/ecog.06481).
 Please cite it if you use